Wilder Brigade Monument: Construction and dedication

 The monument was formally dedicated on September 20, 1899.
 Many local citizens and Civil War veterans, including many members of the Lightning Brigade, were present at the ceremony.
 James A. Connolly gave an opening address for the ceremony, which was followed by Wilder turning the monument over to general Henry V. Boynton.
 Boynton accepted on behalf of the Chickamauga and Chattanooga National Military Park.
 Additional speeches were then given by Union Army captain William Rule and Confederate States Army colonel Tomlinson Fort.
 A brief tribute to the brigade was read aloud before additional addresses were given by general Smith D. Atkins, Indiana Governor James A. Mount, and Frank E. Benjamin.
 Construction was later completed in 1903.
 In 1914, the tower was damaged by a lightning strike and was later repaired.

+Marjorie Taylor Greene visit

+In October 2022, United States Representative Marjorie Taylor Greene, whose congressional district includes the military park, visited the tower and posted several pictures of herself at the site on Truth Social.
+The social media post received significant media coverage because Greene initially captioned the photographs, "Tonight, I stopped at the Wilder Monument in Chickamuaga, GA, which honors the Confederate soldiers of the Wilder Brigade.
+I will always defend our nation's history!", with several publications noting that the monument honors Union and not Confederate soldiers.
+The post was later edited to remove the word "Confederate".
+Reporting on the incident, The Independent noted that Greene was one of several Republican politicians opposed to the removal of Confederate monuments and memorials.

 Design

 The monument consists of a watch tower made from limestone quarried from near the battlefield.
 The height of the tower is 85 ft, while the total height including a flagpole at the top of the tower is 105 ft.
 Initial plans would have seen the tower stand either 60 ft or 105 ft tall, but the plans were altered during construction.
 The square base of the tower has sides measuring 19 ft, while the diameter of the circular tower is 16 ft.
 The inside of the tower contains a spiral staircase leading to the top, and the interior tapers from a base diameter of 10 ft to 9.5 ft at the top.
 Small rectangular windows are present around the tower on each side.
 It is located on the southern end of the battlefield.